sebapersson/SBMLImporter.jl/docs/src/tutorial.md

 `ODESystem`:

 ```@example 1
-using ModelingToolkit
+using ModelingToolkitBase
-sys = structural_simplify(convert(ODESystem, prn.rn))
+sys = mtkcompile(ode_model(prn.rn))
 nothing # hide
 ```

-Calling `structural_simplify` inlines assignment rules into the final equations.
+Calling `mtkcompile` inlines assignment rules into the final equations.
 As a sanity check, the generated ODEs can be inspected:

 ```@example 1